The In's and Outs of your Canine companion's mouth

 Canines, just like people, have varying types of bites.
 The desired bite types in the Chihuahua breed are called scissor bite and even bite.
 There are other types called underbite and overbite (also referred to as undershot and overshot).
 Here we will briefly explain the differences.

 A Scissor Bite is just that.
-The top teeth and bottom teeth match up like a pair of scizzors with the top teeth being just infont of and scizzoring with the bottom teeth.
+The top teeth and bottom teeth match up like a pair of scissors with the top teeth being just in front of and scissoring with the bottom teeth.

 An even bite is when the teeth in the mouth match up evenly.

-Rarer in Chihuahuas is the overbite.
+More rarely in Chihuahuas is the overbite.
 Like the underbite, the jaw generally will sit out farther and the teeth, this time on top, will be over the bottom teeth.
+Also referred to as a shark bite.

 Over and underbites occur to varying degrees.
 If you have a question about what type of bite your companion has, ask your vet.
 They will be happy to tell you!